0xC0000054/DBPFSharp/README.md

 ### DPBFcreate

-This application crates a new DBPF file and inserts the specified item (optionally compressing it).
+This application creates a new DBPF file and inserts the specified item (optionally compressing it).

 ### DBPFextract